How Do You Handcuff a One-Armed Person?

 This is the position Lieutenant Mark Rolland of the Springfield, Massachusetts Police Department found himself in when confronting a suspect in an unarmed robbery in 2010.
 In addition to being unarmed, the suspect—who went by the nickname “Lefty”—was also one-armed.
 This resulted in a highly unconventional arrest.

-“There’s nothing written in stone about handcuffing a one-armed individual,” Rolland tells mental_floss.
+“There’s nothing written in stone about handcuffing a one-armed individual,” Rolland tells Mental Floss.
 In this particular instance, the suspect was wearing a belt that made the arresting officer’s job a little easier.
 “His single arm was handcuffed at the wrist with the second handcuff being clasped to his leather belt across his back,” Rolland explained.
 “The handcuff was positioned past several belt loops, which prevented him from pulling the handcuff along the belt and to his side.”

 While the protocol for handling these situations isn’t necessarily something that’s taught at the police academy, Lieutenant Rolland’s experience has been used as a learning tool for some new recruits.
 In 2014 he became director of his department’s training division, where his responsibilities included scheduling classes.
-One of the speakers he selected always makes sure to bring up the incident in his presentation.
+One of the speakers he selected always made sure to bring up the incident in his presentation.

 Lieutenant Rolland’s encounter made for a pretty amusing headline, but the one-armed arrest stories don't end there.
 In 2011, police in Belarus arrested a one-armed man for participating in a clapping protest.